 Which one was it?
 Delta 717 maybe?
 Air New Zealand 747-400?
 Iberia A340-600?

 I’ve also noted a trend, especially in asia, where aviation enthousiast take pictures of their aircraft models along with the real thing.
-Sounds like fun, I bet there’s a way to make fun “real miniature” style pictures this way.
+Seems like fun, going to try it some time…

 Back in 2007 or 2008, my friend Keishi offered me a little 1/400th plastic JAL 747-400F model from Japan.
 It’s a plastic F-toys model, but it has a great scale look and without the landing gear, it looks pretty good!